XiradornLab/phpbb_ext_xzenpages/README.md

-# PageDemo
+# xZenPages

 ## Installation

-Copy the extension to phpBB/ext/xiradorn/pagedemo
+Copy the extension to phpBB/ext/xiradorn/xzenpages

-Go to "ACP" > "Customise" > "Extensions" and enable the "PageDemo" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "xZenPages" extension.

 ## License